filviu/blog/content/posts/2012/2012-05-16-disable-charging-of-a-nokia-n900-while-usb-connected.md

   - usb

 ---
-One of the joys of having a hackable computer serving as a phone is that you can do stuff which have no &#8220;option&#8221; in &#8220;settings&#8221;.
+One of the joys of having a hackable computer serving as a phone is that you can do stuff which have no "option" in "settings".
 Recently I wanted to see if I can connect it to an Android tablet (Samsung Galaxy Tab 10.1).
-I couldn&#8217;t.
+I couldn't.
 Too bad as I could really use the extra 32Gb the n900 has to offer.
 It would connect but the tablet disconnects it as soon as the phone tries to start charging.
 All I had to do was issue:
 [cce_bash]
 stop bme